 How is ALS treated?

-in moderation, may help maintain muscle strength and function.
+moderation may help maintain muscle strength and function.

 resources available for support and assistance.

-and approaches to stop the progress leading to cell death.
+ALS.
+And they're also looking at ways to stop the progress leading to cell death.

 Living with ALS